Open Accessibility Menu

 “ Dr. Deucher supported me when I was my own advocate.”

-With a strong family history of heart disease, Betty, 62, of Middleburg Heights, has always made her health a priority.
-She eats well, exercises, and maintains a healthy weight.
-She had also never experienced symptoms of heart disease.
-So when she saw her Southwest General cardiologist, Dr. Michael Deucher in the fall of 2023, Betty had no reason to believe it would be anything other than a routine appointment.
+With a strong family history of heart disease, Betty Giguere, 62, of Middleburg Heights, has always made her health a priority.
+She eats well, exercises and maintains a healthy weight.
+So, when she saw Michael Deucher, MD, a board-certified cardiologist on Southwest General’s Medical Staff, in the fall of 2023, Betty had no reason to believe it would be anything other than a routine appointment.

-“Something told me to sit back down and ask him how things were flowing around my heart,” Betty recalls, adding that her family history of heart disease was on her mind.
+“Something told me to sit back down and ask him how things were flowing around my heart,” Betty recalls, adding that her family history of coronary artery disease was on her mind.

 When Zero is Hero